Types of Development Requiring Site Plan Approval

-City Council has delegated its authority to enter into Site Plan Control Agreements to the Director of Community Development Services and Standards.
-The Site Plan Review Committee is a multi-disciplinary staff technical committee empowered by Council to review and provide recommendations to the Director on site plans.
+City Council has delegated its authority to enter into Site Plan Control Agreements to the General Manager of Community Services.
+The Site Plan Review Committee is a multi-disciplinary staff technical committee empowered by Council to review and provide recommendations to the General Manager on site plans.
 The Committee represents the public interest with both functional and aesthetic concerns respecting matters such as traffic circulation, parking, public safety, night lighting, pedestrian walkways, municipal services, drainage, flood protection, environmental quality, waste management, noise abatement, privacy screening and landscape design.

 The Site Plan Review Committee contributes to the project by: